 6. Particle Ink: Speed of Dark

-Shrouded in mystery, fully immersive and located in Las Vegas, Particle Ink’s mixed reality experience draws guests into the creators’ world and invites them to become a part of it.
-In Particle Ink’s unique metaverse, guests find their emotions stimulated and senses challenged through interaction with the physical environment and viewing live performances.
+Shrouded in mystery, fully immersive, and located in Las Vegas, Particle Ink’s mixed-reality experience draws guests into the creators’ world and invites them to become a part of it.
+In Particle Ink’s unique metaverse, guests find their emotions stimulated and their senses challenged through interaction with the physical environment and viewing live performances.

 7. Really Good Eggs Summer Music Festival Tour

 Introducing a new product and raising awareness in today’s crowded marketplace can be challenging.
 Increasingly, businesses are turning to experiential marketing and event activations to earn their products and services the attention they deserve.

 Eat JUST, maker of a plant-based egg alternative called JUST eggs, brought its brand activation to an ideal audience of hungry festival attendees with a six-stop Live Nation tour.

 This immersive activation stayed true to the brand’s persona as eco-friendly and modern while also appealing to the festival’s audience with a display made for social media sharing.

 Just Egg’s mobile kitchen delivered fresh-cooked samples via conveyors and guests were invited to explore a tunnel packed with experiences and imagery representing the brand’s plant-loving values.
 Light shows, merchandise, and, of course, music completed the experience.

 How can your brand use immersive experiences to create a lasting impression?